be-ndee/python-tutorial/README.md

 There you can create groups, users and objects of the model (Notes)

-### 4. Create views
+### 4. Create actions

 - Write a action in notes/views.py
-- Create notes/urls.py to add URL configs
-- Create a pattern which calls  the action if it matches on the url
+- Create a pattern in notes/urls.py which calls the action if it matches on the url
 - Add notes-url to notes_project/urls.py

+### 5. Create views

+- Create templates folder in notes (notes/templates/)
+- Create folder templates/notes/
+- Create view file index.html in templates/notes/ -> use template-"language"
+- Adjust action to fetch data and give it to the view